Strong electronic winds blowing under liquid flows on carbon surfaces: Phonon drag mechanism

-While our results echo previous reports of electric potential differences induced by water flow in carbon-based nanomaterials \cite{Kral2001, Gosh2003, Cohen2003, Persson2004, Zhao2008, Rabinowitz2020,Dhiman2011, Yin2012, Lee2013,Kuriya2020, Yin2014, Park2017}, our nanoscale investigation puts us in position to disentangle various effects at the root of electronic current generation under fluid flow, and get much insights into the molecular mechanism underlying the phenomenon.
-Previously, several mechanisms have been invoked to rationalize such conversion, including streaming potential effects \cite{Cohen2003}, adsorbed/desorbed ion hopping \cite{Persson2004, Dhiman2011}, Coulomb drag \cite{Gosh2003, Rabinowitz2020} or charging/discharging of a pseudo-capacitance \cite{Yin2014, Park2017}.
-These mechanisms involve Coulomb interactions between the polar liquid -- exhibiting molecular partial charges -- and the carbon surface as the main pathway for momentum transfer from the liquid to the electrons.
-As we now show, these previous explanations fail to account for the phenomenon at stake.
-Indeed, the strong effect of surface corrugation reported here suggests that current generation proceeds through a 'mechanical' transfer of momentum of the fluid towards the electronic degrees of freedom.
-In order to confirm this hypothesis and rule out any effect caused by the charges in the ionic liquid, we first repeated the experiment, now with an apolar silicone oil replacing the ionic liquid (and a wrinkled few-layer graphene as a substrate).
-We do observe qualitatively and quantitatively similar current generation for the silicone oil and the ionic liquid, see Figure S5.
-This discards coulombic couplings between the liquid molecules and the electrons and all corresponding mechanisms based on charge-charge interactions across the interface.
-These considerations naturally lead us to reconsider phonon-drag mechanisms, as first proposed theoretically in 2001 \cite{Kral2001} as the driving mechanism for the measured electro-fluidic current.
-The phonon drag relies on hydrodynamic (viscous) friction at the solid-liquid interface, which transfers momentum to the solid's phonons, thereby exciting a 'phonon wind'.
-Through the electron-phonon interaction, the phonon wind 'blows' on the Fermi sea, so that electrons near the Fermi surface are dragged along the direction of the liquid flow, hence producing an electric current (see Figure \ref{theory}\textbf{a}).
-A complete theory of phonon drag at the quantum level, within the non-equilibrium Keldysh framework is developed in ~\cite{Coquinot2022}.
-Here, we give only a semi quantitative description that allows us to capture the main physical ingredients.
+While our results echo previous reports of electric potential differences induced by water flow in carbon-based nanomaterials \cite{Kral2001, Gosh2003, Cohen2003, Persson2004, Zhao2008, Rabinowitz2020,Dhiman2011, Yin2012, Lee2013,Kuriya2020, Yin2014, Park2017}, the nanoscale dimensions of our experiment put us in position to disentangle various effects at the root of electronic current generation, and obtain insights into the molecular mechanism underlying the phenomenon.
+Previously, several mechanisms have been invoked to rationalize electro-fluidic currents, including streaming potential effects \cite{Cohen2003}, adsorbed/desorbed ion hopping \cite{Persson2004, Dhiman2011}, Coulomb drag \cite{Gosh2003, Rabinowitz2020} or charging/discharging of a pseudo-capacitance \cite{Yin2014, Park2017}.
+These mechanisms \NK{rely on} Coulomb interactions between the polar liquid -- that carries molecular partial charges -- and the carbon surface as the main pathway for momentum transfer from the liquid to the electrons. \NK{However, the strong impact of surface corrugation suggests that, in the present case, current generation requires 'mechanical' transfer of momentum from the fluid to the charge carriers. } \MLcorr{This hypothesis is reinforced by the relative independence on the liquid nature as ionic liquids, silicone oil and glycerol all yield comparable currents.
+Liquid-solid Coulomb interactions are therefore not instrumental to the underlying mechanism.}